qgis/QGIS-Enhancement-Proposals/qep-416-expression-filter.md

 ### Merging to the fids

 There is also a way to filter according to feature IDs: `QgsFeatureRequest( QgsFeatureId fid )` and `QgsFeatureRequest( const QgsFeatureIds &fids )`.
+This needs to be upgraded to a filter expression type.

 ##### When providers can compile